NiccoloSalvini/NiccoloSalvini/README.md

 - 🔭 I’m currently freelancing **specialize on custom dasboards exploiting Machine Learning and Data Engineering pipelines**

-- 🌟 I'm an intermediate **R Shiny developer**, extending the framework with HTML, CSS and Javascript.
-My workflow involves: Golem scalable, secure, and modern UI/UX apps (custom events, widgets).
-My stack of libraries of choice is {charpente} {shiny} {renv} {shiny.semantic} {shiny.dashboard}
+- 🌟 I'm an intermediate **R Shiny developer**, mastering HTML, CSS and Javascript for highly customizable (custom events, widgets), scalable and secure web-apps/dashboards.
+My workflow involves: {Golem}, {Charpente}, {shiny.semantic}, {shiny.fluent}.
+I take care of the whole process from design to deployment.

 - 👐 I'm a **Open Source and Open Data enthusiast**.
 I really like **web scraping/harvesting data** and I have built some API's around it and a really cool custom made scraping workflow.
 I mainly use  [RSelenium (Selenium wrapper in R), {rvest}, beautifulsoup in Python]

 - 🌱 I’m currently also focusing on **Visualization & Design** with ggplot2, and I really find myself enjoyng non-programming design and charting tools such as **Figma**, **Anima**, **DataWrapper**, **Flourish** & **Tableau**.